hashchange/backbone.select/readme.md

 With custom options, you can send additional information to event handlers.
 Just pass an arbitrary, custom option (or a whole bunch of them) to any method.
-The option doesn't affect the operation of Backbone.Picky, but it is passed on to the event handlers as the last argument.
+The option doesn't affect the operation of Backbone.Select, but it is passed on to the event handlers as the last argument.

 ```js